-As of 2007, the band is no longer touring, due to a poorly organised tour which lost the band a substantial amount of money, and Tchort claims the band will probably never tour again.
-Tchort is now the only member of the band.
+After 2007, the band ceased touring due to a poorly organised tour which lost the band a substantial amount of money, and Tchort claimed the band would probably never tour again.
+However, the band resumed playing live in 2014.

 - Terje Vik Schei (a.k.a.
 Tchort) − Guitar, Lyrics